 Rule I: Order of Business

-a.
-Call to Order–At the time the meeting is scheduled to begin, the President shall call the meeting to order, at which time a roll call taken by the President or his/her designee is mandatory to determine which Members are present and which are absent and if a quorum is present.
+- Roll Call- at which time a roll call taken by the President or his/her designee is mandatory to determine which Members are present and which are absent and if a quorum is present

-2. The agenda for each meeting of the Legislative Assembly shall be prepared by the President or his/her designee.
+- The agenda for each meeting of the Legislative Assembly shall be prepared by the President or his/her designee.
 It shall consist of a summary agenda which outlines the items to be dispensed with throughout the meeting, the full text of those items, and written reports.
-It shall be made available to the Legislative Assembly not later than noon Friday prior to the next general meeting.
+It shall be made available to the Legislative Assembly not later than 6 (six) PM the Friday prior to the next general meeting.

 Rule II: Standards for Reports